FahmidulHaquee/21-blackjack/Javascript/Functional-based/README.md

 - If the player has less than 21 points, the 'continueTurn' property returns true, which indicates to the play function that the player's turn will continue.
 This will trigger the playerTurn function again, giving the user another prompt to hit or stick.
 The other properties will return false.
 - If the player has exactly 21 points, the 'continueTurn' property returns false.
 Instead, the 'didPlayer21' property returns true.
 This will end the player's turn and begin the dealer's turn.
 - If the player exceeds 21 points, the 'didPlayerBust' property returns true.
 This indicates to the game that the player automatically loses.

+If the user decides to stick, their turn will end and the dealer's turn will start.
+If the user did not enter a valid command, they will be prompted to enter their command again.

 ```js
 export function playerTurn(deck, hand, logger = defaultLogger) {